Festival Policies

 12. Violation of Otafest Policies

-2. Revoking a patron’s admission without refund;
+3. Revoking a patron’s admission without refund, and/or

-3. Barring a patron from future Otafest events.
+4. Barring a patron from future Otafest events.